dougbutner/web-4/README.md

 # Why we can't have Provable democracy with web 3
-> Provable democracy cannot be fully achieved in web 3 itself because there is intentionally no limit over how many accounts a user may control.
+> Provable democracy cannot be fully achieved in web 3 as-is because there is no inherit limit over how many accounts a user may control.

-Democracy is essentially reaching a consensus with the idea that **each person is equal** in their influence on that consensus within defined bounds.
+**Democracy** is essentially reaching a consensus with the idea that **each person is equal** in their influence on that consensus within defined bounds.

 Many different consensus models have been developed in web 3, most notably, [proof of work](https://www.ledger.com/academy/blockchain/what-is-proof-of-work) (**POW**), [proof of stake](https://www.ledger.com/academy/blockchain/what-is-proof-of-stake) (**POS**), and [delegated proof of stake ](https://academy.binance.com/en/articles/delegated-proof-of-stake-explained)(**DPOS**).
 These paradigms of consensus are used primarily to determine which chain of transaction records (blocks) is considered valid, "securing" a blockchain.